 Braces Cost With Insurance

 Most dental insurance plans provide partial coverage for orthodontic treatment, primarily for children and teenagers.
-Adult braces may not be covered under some policies, so it is essential to check with your insurance provider.
+Adult braces may not be covered under some policies, so it is essential to check with your insurance provider before scheduling a consultation.

 How Much Does Insurance Cover?